8 Ayurvedic Remedies for Gas And Acidity

 We all release gas either through the mouth, in the form of belching, or through the rectum.

-To first understand the problem, it’s important to understand why it happens in the first place.
+To first understand the problem, it’s essential to know why it happens in the first place.
 There are many ways in which you get gas in your digestive system.
 Firstly, we all tend to swallow air while eating or drinking, which causes gases like nitrogen and oxygen to enter the body.
 Secondly, during digestion, gases like methane, carbon dioxide, and hydrogen are produced, which accumulate in the stomach, causing discomfort if created in excess and not released.

 Home Remedies for Acidity and Gas